Jamie Cureton: Exeter City and Leyton Orient

 Cureton spent the 2010 pre-season on trial with Exeter City, stating he would like to link up with a club closer to his Bristol home, and joined on a short-term deal in August 2010.
-A contract extension saw him continue with the Grecians until the end of 2010–11, a season in which he finished as the club's top scorer, with 20 goals in all competition,s and won the Supporter's Player of the Year and Player's Player of the Year awards.
+A contract extension saw him continue with the Grecians until the end of 2010–11, a season in which he finished as the club's top scorer, with 20 goals in all competitions, and won the Supporter's Player of the Year and Player's Player of the Year awards.
 A deal was offered for Cureton to stay at Exeter for 2011-12 was declined by Cureton, who instead joined Leyton Orient in June 2011.
 He scored his first and only goal for the O's on 7 January 2012, in a 4–1 loss at Carlisle United, before re-joining Exeter on loan just under two months later.
 He scored one goal in seven appearances as the Grecians were relegated from League One.
 Cureton was released by Orient after the expiry of his contract in May 2012, and signed a permanent deal with Exeter in July 2012.
 He played 42 games in 2012–13, scoring 21 goals, but was released at the end of the season.